 Ecology and recycling: Nami is a nature park.
 All electrical wires are underground so as not to get in the way of trees and spoil the view.
 There’s an environmental protection school on the island and a lot of artwork featuring recycled material, especially glass bottles.

 Commitment to fairy tales and imagination: The point of the Republic of Nami (according to their official website) is to create and live in fairy tales.
 The island definitely reflects the idea of whimsy and creativity.
-As you might expect, it’s very family friendly spot.
+As you might expect, it’s a very family-friendly spot.
 Plenty of things to see and areas to play and interact.

-What captured my imagination most were the extensive walking trails.
-The island is very small and we had circled it before I knew it, but it’s extensive paths for walking (and biking) let you meander through different spots all day long taking you out to little ponds, gardens, copses of trees.
+What captured my imagination most was the extensive walking trails.
+The island is very small and we had circled it before I knew it, but its extensive paths for walking (and biking) let you meander through different spots all day long taking you out to little ponds, gardens, and copses of trees.

 It’s still touristy of course: Like most attractions in Korea, it will be crowded most of the year.
-Especially if you visit over a weekend of holiday.
-The amount of visitors didn’t spoil the scenery though.
+Especially if you visit over a weekend or holiday.
+The number of visitors didn’t spoil the scenery though.
 Something about the island makes everything seem peaceful in spite of the crowds.
-Plenty of Korean and foreign visitors enjoy visiting with their families and significant others and there are accommodations to even stay overnight on the island.
+Plenty of Korean and foreign visitors enjoy visiting with their families and significant others and there are accommodations to even stay overnight in rented rooms or entire cabins on the island.

 Some other amenities include bike rentals, swan boat outings, and plenty of restaurants to choose from.
-Fortunately the food is reasonably priced in spite of the high volume of visitors.
+Fortunately, the food is reasonably priced in spite of the high volume of visitors.
 You can find classic street foods like hoddeok (crispy fried dough filled with honey or brown sugar with seeds and nuts), traditional Korean favorites like lunch boxes, bibimbap, jeon (savory pancakes), or even some western cuisine like pizza at the one Italian restaurant on the island.
-And since it’s Korea, you can easily find a spot to get coffee as well.
+And since it’s Korea (in spite of their micro-nation status), you can easily find a spot to get coffee as well.

 Naminara is a picturesque getaway from city life.
+You can even rent one of the small cabins on the island and extend your trip overnight.
 It’s a great spot for a date or a family trip.
 And though it will be crowded in some sections, it’s definitely possible to find some peace and quiet for yourself if that’s what you’re looking for.
 If not, there’s plenty of lively excitement and activity to keep you busy as well.